Freemann098/image-backup-bot/README.md

 $ npm start
 ```

+Note - `Procfile` is used for Heroku cloud paltform to host bot if you wanted to host on Heroku, otherwise, this file can be ignored

 ### Environment Variables

 This project uses [dotenv](https://www.npmjs.com/package/dotenv) for the environment variables.
 The following environment variables will need to be set in a .env file in order for the bot to run properly.